-5. Turn the compressor off by pressing the on/off button.
+- 5. Turn the compressor off by pressing the on/off button. - 6.
+Unplug the hoses, re-install the valve cap on the tire and return the kit to the stowage area.

 WARNING: The power plug may get hot after use and should be handled carefully while unplugging.